lab-ml/samples/readme.rst

-To Run All the Sklearn Examples
+To Run All the SkLearn Examples
 ------------------------------

 .. code-block:: bash